openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-fs-group.md

 `FSGroupPolicy` `File` and `ReadWriteOnceWithFSType` are equal for accesstype `ReadWriteOnce`.

 Here are the test cases -
-1. Deploy CSI Driver with `FSGroupPolicy` `ReadWriteOnceWithFSType` initial and updated non root process should be able to access the volume.
+1. Deploy CSI Driver with `FSGroupPolicy` `ReadWriteOnceWithFSType` initial and updated non-root process should be able to access the volume.
-2. Deploy CSI Driver with `FSGroupPolicy` `File` initial and updated non root process should be able to access the volume.
+2. Deploy CSI Driver with `FSGroupPolicy` `File` initial and updated non-root process should be able to access the volume.
-3. Deploy CSI Driver with `FSGroupPolicy` `None` initial and updated non root process should not be able to access the volume.
+3. Deploy CSI Driver with `FSGroupPolicy` `None` initial and updated non-root process should not be able to access the volume.
 4. For all `FSGroupPolicy` root process should be able to access volume.
-5. If `fsGroup` is missing from Pod spec then non root process should not be able to access the volume.
+5. If `fsGroup` is missing from the Pod spec then non-root process should not be able to access the volume.